Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

 Further, in $1+3$-dimensional vacuum, the relations (\ref{kasner1}) mean that the subcriticality condition \eqref{subcriticality} can never hold, outside of the exceptional case where $(p_1, p_2, p_3) = (1, 0, 0)$ or a permutation thereof. \cite{KL} thus concludes that singularities of the form \eqref{kl_ansatz} are not generic.

-Subsequently, in \cite{BKL1}, the authors suggest that the metric \eqref{kl_ansatz} may be valid in some interval $(\tau_1, \tau_2) \subset I$, but as $\tau$ decreases further towards $0$, there must be a transition to a new modified Kasner-like regime:
+Subsequently, in \cite{BKL1}, the authors suggest that the metric \eqref{kl_ansatz} may be valid in some interval $(\tau_1, \tau_2) \subset I$, but as $\tau$ decreases further towards $0$, there must be a transition to a new modified Kasner-like regime.
+If we order $p_1 < p_2 \leq p_3$, then \cite{BKL1} calculates this transition\footnote{We remark that we exclude the particular case $p_1=p_2$ corresponding to the degenerate exponents $(p_1,p_2,p_3)=(0,0,1)$.} explicitly to be:

-Such a transition is what we call a \emph{Kasner inversion}, and also may be described in the literature as a Kasner bounce or oscillation.
+Such a transition is what we call a \emph{Kasner bounce}, and also may be described in the literature as a Kasner inversion (see \cite{hartnolletal2021}) or oscillation.

 The new Kasner exponents $\acute{p}_I$ also obey the Kasner relations \eqref{kasner1}, and as such, will also fail to obey the subcriticality condition.
-Hence \cite{BKL1} predicts that the generic behaviour in the vicinity of a spacelike singularity \emph{in vacuum} is an infinite cascade of such transitions, which they term as the \emph{oscillatory approach} to singularity, and is expected to be highly chaotic in nature, see again Conjecture~\ref{conj.cosmo}.
+Hence, \cite{BKL1} predicts that the generic behavior in the vicinity of a spacelike singularity \emph{in vacuum} is an infinite cascade of such transitions, which they term as the \emph{oscillatory approach} to singularity, and is expected to be highly chaotic in nature, see again Conjecture~\ref{conj.cosmo}.

 To avoid this infinite cascade of transitions occuring in vacuum, the authors of \cite{BK1} then consider gravity coupled to a massless scalar field $\phi$, and modify the ansatz \eqref{kl_ansatz} and relations \eqref{kasner1} to